Tuesday, September 17, 2024

 This serious young man resembles members of the French middle class ennobled for their service to the State.
 They were less prestigious than the feudal nobility, but often more educated, intellectual, and sober in character.

-Their simplicity contrasts with the elaborate garb of the courtiers in the painting above, but the sumptuous red mantels indicate power.
+Their simplicity contrasts with the elaborate garb of the courtiers, but the sumptuous red mantels indicate power.

 • The Marquise d'Harcourt née Charlotte de Maillard de Haneffe d'Iches